mariuswinkler/mariuswinkler.github.io/_pages/der_rote_faden.md

 <section>
   <p>
     I arrived at the Max Planck Institute in Hamburg by a roundabout way.
 Nature, our Earth, and the universe have always fascinated me.
-That’s why I began studying physics — to understand what holds the world together at its core.
+That’s why I began studying physics: to understand what holds the world together at its core.
   </p>

   <p>